iannwendy/NOTEAPP/README.md

 - Set permissions to read-only or edit for each collaborator
 - See who's editing a note in real-time with user indicators
 - Receive notifications when notes are shared with you

-### Offline Usage
-- Notes you've viewed will be available offline
-- Create and edit notes while offline
-- Changes will sync automatically when you reconnect
-- A sync indicator shows pending changes waiting to be synchronized

 ## 👥 Contributors